Looking for the perfect homemade potting soil recipe to create amazing soil for your hanging baskets, containers and potted plants?

 Let’s face it, opening a bag of potting soil can sometimes make you wonder if there is any real “soil” in the mix at all.
 Some have moisture pellets that help retain water.
 Others boast that their special fertilizers can feed plants at twice the rate of regular potting soil.

 But the simple fact is, there is simply no need for those non-organic ingredients.
 Especially when you can create incredibly powerful homemade potting soil from just a few basic all natural ingredients!

-We will get to the simple 5 ingredient recipe in a moment, but first, it’s important to know what a potting soil needs to contain to grow great plants.
+So what make a potting soil perfect for plants?
 Great potting soil needs to have a few basic qualities and ingredients to be able to grow strong, healthy plants.
 For starters, it needs to be lightweight.
-This is extremely important when you are planting in containers and baskets, where heavy soil can easily cause baskets to fall or break apart the container.

-The Perfect Homemade Potting Soil Recipe
+The Perfect Recipe For Homemade Potting Soil

 It has been incredible for powering our flowers in pots, hanging baskets and containers.
 It also works equally well for the vegetables we grow in containers.
 The mix is lightweight, has great structure, and is filled with a host of natural, slow-release fertilizers.